jex441/selectedwork/README.md

 - Custom domains
 - Billing portal

+It uses
+- Clerk for authentication
+- Next.js
+- Vercel
-It uses Next.js, Vercel for hosting, UploadThing for file uploads, and Clerk for authentication.
+- UploadThing for file uploads
+- Drizzle ORM

 It is in a state of rapid development.

 Preview: